Hardin County residents concerned solar farms will negatively impact property tax and value

 HARDIN COUNTY, Ky.
-(WDRB) -- A meeting held Thursday at the Hardin County Cooperative Extension Service, 111 Opportunity Way off Ring Road in Elizabethtown enlightened residents of some major solar projects taking place in unincorporated Cecilia where organizers believe will do more harm than good.
+(WDRB) -- A meeting Thursday at the Hardin County Cooperative Extension Service enlightened residents about some major solar projects taking place in unincorporated Cecilia, and organizers believe the projects will do more harm than good.

 Hardin County Citizens for Responsible Solar was organized in opposition to a planned ibV energy solar farm around Cecilia and others following behind it.

-In a 2-hour meeting, representatives highlighted their research, and the impact of industrial solar farms.
+In a two-hour meeting held at 111 Opportunity Way off Ring Road in Elizabethtown, representatives highlighted their research, and the impact of industrial solar farms.

 "I can't imagine that it wouldn't decrease property values because people that live in rural America, that's what they want," said the local real-estate agent who is afraid her livelihood and job would be in jeopardy.
 "I don't even want to forecast because Cecilia is an area that lots of people are drawn to," she adds.